loc2k3iuh/fahasa-clone/README.md

 ## 🚀 Overview

-VUVISA is a comprehensive e-commerce platform backend built with Spring Boot, designed to provide a robust API for online bookstores and office supply retailers.
+VUVISA is a comprehensive e-commerce platform backend built with Spring Boot (backend), ReactJs (frontend), designed to provide a robust API for online bookstores and office supply retailers.
 This project is a clone of Fahasa, a popular Vietnamese online bookstore, with enhanced features and modern architecture.

 ---